elvina226/Distributed-MobilityDB-Docker-Image/README.md

 **Why the project is useful**

-Spatiotemporal data analytics—especially for maritime datasets like AIS—is computationally demanding.
+Spatiotemporal data analytics, especially for maritime datasets like AIS, is computationally demanding.
 This setup demonstrates how to:

 Scale queries with Citus (distributed PostgreSQL).